On Vector Spaces with Formal Infinite Sums: General strong vector spaces

 \section{General strong vector spaces}

 This section is devoted to the discussion of the possible generalizations (i.e.\ fully faithful extensions) of $B\Sigma\Vect$ which are still to be regarded as categories of strong vector spaces.
-As premise we fix some notational convention, state the foundation we will work in, and recall some definitions used throughout the rest of the paper.
+As premise we recall some notational conventions and standard definitions, and the foundation we will work in.